garetht/notes/cssnotes.md

 }
 ```

 It is difficult to believe that this works.
-Isn't `overflow:auto` the default?
+It appears that this trick works because setting `overflow:auto` prevents the text from wrapping so that the browser can add scrollbars in a rectangular region if necessary.
+See the effect created with `overflow:scroll`.

 ###Button with an image in it